 Learn.
 Work.
 Thrive.

-Many girls are stalled between school and productive work: more than a third—34 percent—of young women in developing countries are jobless—out of the labor force and not in school.
-Although the gender gap in school enrollment has been closing, the gender gap in labor force participation is on the rise.
+Many girls are stalled between school and productive work: more than a third—34 %—of young women in developing countries are jobless—out of the labor force and not in school.
+Although the gender gap in school enrollment has been closing, the gender gap in labor force participation is on the rise (see Figure 1 below).

 The Adolescent Girls Initiative (AGI) aims to promote the transition of adolescent girls and young women from school to productive employment.
 Interventions range from business development to technical and vocational training targeting skills in high demand; all projects include life skills training.
 The design of each pilot is tailored to the local context and addresses the specific constraints faced by girls.
 A rigorous impact evaluation of each pilot will help build the evidence of what works.
 The AGI provides a unique opportunity to break new ground—to experiment, take risks and find smart ways of introducing girl-friendly approaches to vocational training and youth employment programs.

 Often the most vulnerable girls are unable to participate in training programs due to prohibitive time or monetary costs.
 The first step toward reaching this population of girls is to understand their needs and constraints.
 The AGI pilots are finding ways to make programs more accessible to the most vulnerable.

 Social norms often relegate girls to traditional trades that are typically low paying.
 Girls’ families, male partners, employers, or even the girls themselves may think that certain jobs are only for men, not “women’s work.”
 The job skills training components of the AGI pilots aim to equip girls with technical skills for which there is a proven demand in the local labor market.

 Bridging the gap to the labor market